What’s your IPO lockup expiration strategy?

 For individuals who plan to leave the company in advance of an anticipated initial public offering or during the lockup period, make sure to read your stock option agreements as you may lose any unvested and/or unexercised shares.
 If you have incentive stock options, you will generally be able to exercise your shares up to 90 days after your final day with your previous employer.
 Non-qualified stock options may be more flexible, although you’ll need to review the terms as outlined in your company’s equity plan.
 In either scenario, consider how the timing of the blackout period may impact your ability to exercise your stock options within the predefined window for former employees.

-Any time you exercise stock options at a privately held company or in advance of a blackout period there are risks.
+Any time you exercise stock options at a privately held company or in advance of a lockup there are risks.
 As we’ll discuss further, if you don’t plan to hold the shares for a full year, there may be little benefit to exercising stock options before the IPO.

 Pre-IPO Planning for Restricted Stock Units (RSUs) and Restricted Stock Awards (RSAs)

 For employees with RSUs and RSAs, the situation is exceedingly simple.
 Restricted stock units and awards will continue to vest according to the stated vesting schedule during the lockup period.
-Unless your company is being acquired or merging with another firm, there are no decisions you’ll need to make regarding your equity compensation.
+Unless your company is being bought out by another firm, there are no decisions you’ll need to make regarding your equity compensation.

 You’ll need to wait to sell any existing vested shares and new shares that vest during the blackout period until the restrictions are lifted, usually in six months.